FALL ADMISSIONS ONLY

 Research draws on a plurality of relevant disciplines as students select and focus on a topic they are passionate about.

-The program is also meta-paradigmatic: Students are exposed to a plurality of perspectives and disciplines, and learn how to excavate the underlying assumptions and paradigms that inform them.
+The program is meta-paradigmatic: Students are exposed to a plurality of perspectives and disciplines, and learn how to excavate the underlying assumptions and paradigms that inform them.

 Students learn ways of inquiry that connect and contextualize in order to integrate different—even divergent—perspectives in a coherent way.